 So not one to give up I figured if I roast the squash it might make a difference, I just don't know why I've never thought of doing this until now, anyway, dilemma solved, I can now eat roast butternut squash soup!
 So to celebrate I'm sharing this roast butternut squash & parsnip soup today, it's topped with crispy chorizo, roasted and lightly spiced chickpeas and a crumbling of feta, because soups deserve more than just bread.
 This soup is a real warm your cockles kind of soup with warming spices, sweet earthy roasted garlic, roasted squash and parsnips and not to mention the toppings again but they really turn this soup into a very tasty, satisfying meal suitable for your evening meal or lunch.

-- 1 x medium butternut squash (850g) peeled and cut into chunks
+- 1 medium butternut squash (850g) peeled and cut into chunks

-- 3 x parsnips (425g) peeled and cut into chunks
+- 3 medium parsnips (425g) peeled and cut into chunks

-- A pinch of sea salt and ground black pepper (1/8 tsp each)
+- ⅛ tsp each of sea salt and ground black pepper

-- 4 fat cloves of garlic , skin on
+- 4 cloves fat cloves of garlic skin on

-- 1 medium onion (125g) peeled and roughly diced
+- 1 medium brown onion (125g) peeled and roughly diced

 - 4 or 5 sprigs of thyme